Fulfillment-Global/buythis-shortcode/readme.txt

 `[buythis sku="sku" value="path" affiliate="affiliate_id"]`

 The provided `affiliate_id` is used to generate revenue for a given affiliate, by using this plugin's `[buythis]` shortcode on their WordPress site.

+A site-wide default Affiliate ID can be configured on the Buythis Shortcode settings page, that will be used as a fallback value for the `affiliate_id` attribute, should one not be provided.
+This makes it easy to change the affiliate ID for a site, and prevents the need to duplicate the `affiliate_id` in each usage of the shortcode.

 Depending on the ***path*** specified in the `value` parameter, one or more API calls will be made to the following endpoints (sources), where ***[sku]*** is the provided `sku` parameter: